 WATERPROOFING FOR THE CONSERVATION OF BUILDINGS HAS FEW FOSSIL-FREE OPTIONS

-With regard to waterproofing for flat roofs, 85 percent have bitumen-based waterproofing in the Nordic region.
-Nordic Waterproofing also manufactures EPDM rubber membranes and offers PVC and TPO plastics.
-Together, these four materials accounts for 95 percent of all waterproofing for low-sloping roofs.
+Waterproofing for low-sloping roofs is by 85 percent covered by bitumen-based waterproofing in the Nordic region.
+Nordic Waterproofing also manufactures EPDM rubber membranes and offers sealing by PVC and TPO plastic.
+Together, these four materials account for 95 percent of all waterproofing for low-sloping roofs.
 There are currently no materials based on completely fossil-free alternatives that is on the same performance and cost level.

 The most important inputs in Nordic Waterproofing’s production are bitumen, polymers (rubber compounds and plastics), environmentally certified wood and plants.